Komornikx/swapi-nest-app/README.md

 - TypeScript
 - MongoDB (Mongoose)

-Data in that application are fetched directly from https://swapi.dev/
+Data in that API are fetched directly from https://swapi.dev/

 ## Features